bartolo7/React-Native-E2E-Automation/README.md

 2. Then click search button "Start Inspector Session"
 3. Add desired capabilities, see two examples below.
 4. Start Session
+5. In the Inspector you will see the hierarchy of elements and their attributes

 ```
 {